+Before his three years at Delaware, Williams spent two and a half years coaching in the Washington D.C area.
 While at Georgetown, he was responsible for writing and implementing strength and conditioning programs for several varsity athletic squads.
 Williams worked mostly with the Hoya baseball team, specifically working with the pitchers and freshmen developmental program.

 In conjunction with his duties at Georgetown, Williams assumed the role of head strength and conditioning coach at The Potomac School.
 While there, he was in charge of 20 varsity sports, as well as their respective junior varsity programs.
 Williams cites his greatest accomplishment at The Potomac School as spearheading the development of strong foundations for young student-athletes on and off the field.

 Williams holds numerous certifications and is a member of the National Strength and Conditioning Association and Collegiate Strength and Conditioning Coaches Association.
-He is also a consultant for SiSu Systems in Washington, D.C.